rayandasoriya/100DaysOfCode/README.md

 ## Day 80
 Solved 1 coding problem from LeetCode using Python.
-1. The problem is related to return the maximum length of an subarray that appears in both arrays.
+1. The problem is related to return the maximum length of a subarray that appears in both arrays.
 Refer to Day80/Problem 1.pdf for more information regarding the problem.

 ## Day 81
 Solved 2 coding problems from LeetCode using Python.